Tampere Anti-Racism Week

 The City of Tampere encourages its stakeholders, as well as its own services, to check that discrimination in services can be reported and that there is a clear approach to tackling racism and discrimination.
 As part of the Tampere for All campaign, the City of Tampere has launched a Report Discrimination page.

-The City also invites to adopt the Principles for a safer space, if they are not already in place.
+The City invites to adopt the Principles for a safer space.
 Those are principles aimed to create respectful interactions and communications in work environments, events and any other activities organised in Tampere.
 Everyone should feel welcome, seen, and heard as they are, regardless of any individual factor or ground.

 Come along to organise anti-racism events